-A debt instrument is measured at FVOCI only if it meets both of the following conditions and is not designated as at FVTPL:
+A debt instrument is measured at FVOCI only if it meets both of the following conditions and is not designated as measured at FVTPL:

-- the asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and - the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and commission on the principal amount outstanding.
+- the asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets; and - the contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and special commission on the principal amount outstanding.

 On initial recognition of an equity investment that is not held for trading, the Fund may irrevocably elect to present subsequent changes in FVOCI.
 This election is made on an investment-by-investment basis.
+The Fund has not made any such elections during the year.